 A highlight of Northern Laos on this Explore tour for me was a walk on day 3.
 It was described as a 3.5-hour walk but what they did not say was that we would leave at 9 and get back at 6 because we stopped a lot!
-They have set up a small area here as an ecotourism project: they are taking people into some small villages in this biodiverse area.
-In the meantime they are teaching villagers how to weave so they have a product to sell the tourists being brought in and also how to farm with animals rather than the traditional slash and burn.
+They have set up a small area here as an ecotourism project: they take people into remote villages in this biodiverse area.
+In the meantime, they teach villagers how to weave, so they have a product to sell the tourists being brought in and how to farm with animals rather than the traditional slash and burn.

-The river is quite narrow so it was very easy to see what the people were doing along the way.
-You could smile and laugh with them and of course wave!
-Some people were even panning for gold if you can believe it!
+The river is relatively narrow, so it was straightforward to see what the people were doing along the way.
+You could smile and laugh with them and, of course, wave!
+Some people were even panning for gold, if you can believe it!
 Others were washing all manner of things aside from themselves.
-We saw really little boys – age 4 even – paddling around in canoes all alone, parents nowhere to be seen.
-We saw some very primitive small “hydro” stations where the river ran a bit faster over the rocks.
+We saw tiny boys – age 4 even – paddling around in canoes all alone, parents nowhere to be seen.
+We noticed some very primitive small “hydro” stations where the river ran faster over the rocks.
 Just enough speed to generate a bit of power for their homes.
 Quite incredible.
 We saw people coming to the sandy outcrops mid-river to fill sacks full of sand to use for construction in their home area.

 I asked what the monks do all day.
-They chant/pray just twice a day and the boy monks go to school.
-They are taught in a school just for monks but in small village areas, they are in village school with all the kids.
-No one is allowed to touch them or play with them though.
+They chant/pray just twice a day, and the boy monks go to school.
+They are taught in a school just for monks, but in small village areas, they are in a village school with all the kids.
+No one is allowed to touch them or play with them, though.
 I thought this sounded quite lonely.
-You may know that everyone is supposed to become a monk for awhile in their life.
-Tough decision.
+You may know that everyone is supposed to become a monk for a while in their life—a tough decision.
 As a parent, if you give your child to the monk-hood, the child will be schooled and fed for free and the family gains merit for the next life.
 Sounds pretty good – but as you grow older, there is no one to look after you so a bit of a downside as well.

 During the Vietnam war, there were some air bases in Thailand.
 If the weather was bad and “they” could not drop their bombs on the Vietnamese target, “they” dropped them off in Laos on the way back to the airfield.
 “They” were too worried to land with bombs on board so “they” dropped them off indiscriminately in Laos.
 The estimate is 90 million special cluster bombs.
 A cluster bomb is a shell casing with about 670 mini zombies inside.
 Each mini bombie fits in the palm of your hand.
 Inside the mini bombie, there are about 300 ball bearings.
 On impact, the ball bearings scatter to a range of about 30 meters.
 The bombs are armed somehow by the number of rotations they do in the air before impact.
 Some bombs did not explode when they landed because they had not rotated enough.
 And that is the situation Lao deals with today.
 Estimates here are that there are up to 30 million bombs still active.
 They landed anywhere and everywhere – in trees, on houses, in crowded people places – and so now they are trying to find these and set them off safely.

-A British group called Mines Advisory Group (MAG) are the people doing this important work and doing a great job.
+A British group called Mines Advisory Group (MAG) is doing this important work and doing a great job.
 Lao people need to be educated as these babies can tread on or picked up by curious kids etc at any time.
-The bombers may have been under the ground for awhile and then a heavy rain will uncover them.
-Curious kids might have been playing in that area for months and suddenly a bombie goes off.
+The bombers may have been under the ground for a while, and then a heavy rain will uncover them.
+Curious kids might have played in that area for months, and suddenly, a bombie goes off.